Kurapikov/KCAD/README.md

 # TASKS
 - [X] Port to MacOS.
+- [ ] More flexible 3rd-party build script, check downloads and installations exist first.
+- [ ] Fix VSCode environment.
+- [ ] Use Ninja as backends.
 - [ ] Port to Windows.
 - [ ] Integrate with github CI tools to verify cross platform build.
 - [ ] Use SimpleIni lib to load/save system preference.